pranjalsinha1205/CSE427/README.md

 3) new distributed switch

-4) NIC- network interface card
+4) NIC- network interface card, name ur switch

+5) location is A01